alihutch/hello-world/README.md

 # hello-world
-My first repository ono Github.
+My first repository on Github.
 I am a seasoned software developer exploring new technologies